 Akure Ondo State, Nigeria Travel Guide

 No formal ticketing system exists.
 Pay fares in cash directly to the driver or rider.
 Fares are usually negotiated for 'Okada' and 'Keke Napep' or are semi-fixed for shared taxis along specific routes.
-Nearly all local transport operates from early morning (approximately SIX:00 AM) until late evening (about 9:00 PM or 10:00 PM).
+Most local transport functions from early morning (approximately SIX:00 AM) until late evening (around 9:00 PM or 10:00 PM).

 Common for quick, short distances.
-Exercise be careful because of safety concerns.
+Exercise be wary of safety concerns.

 Slightly safer than Okada, suitable for short to medium distances.